hoangsonww/The-MovieVerse-Database/MovieVerse-Databases/README.md

 ### movieverse_user_management.sql

 Contains SQL scripts related to user management features.
 This includes user roles, permissions, account settings, and other functionalities necessary for user account handling.

+### Other files

+There may be other database config files as we work to scale the app up.
+We'll add their documentation as soon as possible!

 ## Using these Files